google-deepmind/mujoco/doc/overview.rst

 geom pairs provided in the model.
 The latter is a separate type of model element.
 Because a contact involves a combination of two geoms, the explicit specification allows the user to define contact parameters in ways that cannot be done with the dynamic mechanism.
 It is also useful for fine-tuning the contact model, in particular adding contact pairs that were removed by an aggressive filtering scheme.
+The contact machinery is now extended to flex elements, which can create contact interactions between more than two bodies.
+However such collisions are automated and cannot be finetuned using contact pairs.

 Contact exclude
 ^^^^^^^^^^^^^^^